Partially Observed Discrete-Time Risk-Sensitive Mean Field Games: Finite Player Game Model

 Here, our goal is to establish the existence of approximate Nash equilibria for games with sufficiently many agents.
 Indeed, if the number of agents is small, it is all but impossible to show even the existence of approximate Nash equilibria for these types of games.
 Therefore, it is key to assume that the number of agents is large (but finite).
 With this assumption, we can go to the infinite population limit, for which we can model the mean-field term as an exogenous state-measure flow, which should be consistent with the distribution of a generic agent (i.e., the NCE principle) by the law of large numbers.
 In this case, to establish the existence of an equilibrium, a generic agent should solve a classical partially observed stochastic control problem with a constraint on the distributions on the states (i.e., mean-field game).
 Then, we expect that if each agent in the finite-agent $N$ game adopts the equilibrium policy in the infinite-population limit, the resulting policy will be an approximate Nash equilibrium for all sufficiently large $N$.

-Note that, in the risk-sensitive case, the one-stage cost functions are in a multiplicative form as opposed to the risk-neutral case.
+Our approach to prove the existence of approximate Nash equilibria can be summarized as follows: (i) Note that, in the risk-sensitive criteria, the one-stage cost functions are in a multiplicative form as opposed to the risk-neutral setting.
 As stated earlier, this makes the analysis of the problem quite complicated.
-Therefore, we will first construct an equivalent non-homogeneous game model, where the cost can be written in an additive form as in the risk-neutral case.
-Then, by adapting the proof technique in \cite{SaBaRa18} to the non-homogeneous and finite-horizon set-up, we consider the corresponding mean-field game for this equivalent model that arises in the infinite-population limit ($N \to \infty$) and prove the existence of an appropriately defined mean-field equilibrium for this limiting mean-field game.
-Then we pass back to the finite-$N$ case and show that, if each agent in the original problem adopts the mean-field equilibrium policy, then the resulting policy will be an approximate Nash equilibrium for all sufficiently large $N$.
-The following assumptions will be imposed throughout the paper.
+Therefore, we first construct an equivalent non-homogeneous game model, where the cost can be written in an additive form as in the risk-neutral case (see Section~\ref{sub1sec2}). (ii) Then, we introduce the infinite-population limit ($N \to \infty$) of the equivalent game model to approximate the finite-agent setting (see Section~\ref{sec3}). (iii) By adapting the proof technique in \cite{SaBaRa18} to the non-homogeneous and finite-horizon set-up, we prove the existence of an appropriately defined mean-field equilibrium for this limiting infinite-population game (see Section~\ref{main-proof}). (iv) Then, we return to the finite-$N$ case for the equivalent game model and show that, if each agent in the game problem adopts the mean-field equilibrium policy, then the resulting policy will be an approximate Nash equilibrium for all sufficiently large $N$.
+Since the equivalent game model is identical to the original game model in terms of cost functions, this establishes the existence of approximate Nash equilibria for the original game model (see Sections~\ref{sec4} and \ref{sec4-1}).

+Now, proceeding along the lines above, we first introduce the following assumptions, imposed throughout the paper.

-\begin{assumption} \begin{itemize} \item [(a)] The cost function $m$ is bounded and continuous with $\| m \| = \sup_{s \in \sS} |m(s)| \leq K$. \item [(b)] The stochastic kernel $q$ is weakly continuous in $(s,u,\kappa)$; i.e., $q(\,\cdot\,|s(k),u(k),\kappa_k) \rightarrow q(\,\cdot\,|s,u,\kappa)$ weakly when $(s(k),u(k),\kappa_k) \rightarrow (s,u,\kappa)$. \item [(c)] The observation kernel $l$ is continuous in $s$ with respect to total variation norm; i.e., for all $s$, $l(\,\cdot\,|s_k) \rightarrow l(\,\cdot\,|s)$ in total variation norm when $s_k \rightarrow s$. \item [(d)] $\sA$ is compact. \item [(e)] There exist a constant $\alpha \ge 0$ and a continuous moment function $v: \sS \rightarrow [1,\infty)$ (see \cite[Definition E.7]{HeLa96}) such that
+\begin{assumption} \begin{itemize} \item [ ] \item [(a)] The cost function $m$ is bounded and continuous with $\| m \| = \sup_{s \in \sS} |m(s)| \leq K$. \item [(b)] The stochastic kernel $q$ is weakly continuous in $(s,u,\kappa)$; i.e., $q(\,\cdot\,|s(k),u(k),\kappa_k) \rightarrow q(\,\cdot\,|s,u,\kappa)$ weakly when $(s(k),u(k),\kappa_k) \rightarrow (s,u,\kappa)$. \item [(c)] The observation kernel $l$ is continuous in $s$ with respect to total variation norm; i.e., for all $s$, $l(\,\cdot\,|s_k) \rightarrow l(\,\cdot\,|s)$ in total variation norm when $s_k \rightarrow s$. \item [(d)] $\sA$ is compact. \item [(e)] There exist a constant $\alpha \ge 0$ and a continuous moment function $v: \sS \rightarrow [1,\infty)$ (see \cite[Definition E.7]{HeLa96}) such that

 \item [(f)] The initial probability measure $\kappa_0$ satisfies $ \int_{\sS} v(s) \kappa_0(ds) = M < \infty. \nonumber $ \end{itemize} \end{assumption}